broxtronix/spark-gce/README.md

 Want to help?
 -------------

 This script is very much a work in progress.
-It supports my current use case, but will hopefully be made more flexible down the road.
-Pull requests are welcome.
+It supports my current use case, but I hope it will be made more flexible down the road.
+You are welcome to take this script and do whatever you please.
+Pull requests are also welcome.
 Here are some contributions that would be particularly helpful:

 - Better testing and support for different GCE instance types, regions, and zones
 - Allow the user to specify which Spark version to install